opentelekomcloud-docs/docsportal/doc/source/configuration.rst

 Cache Settings
 --------------

-Accessing a cloud is often expensive, so it's quite common to want to do some client-side caching of those operations.
+Accessing a cloud is often expensive, so it's quite common to use client-side caching of those operations.
 To facilitate that, `openstacksdk` understands passing through cache settings to dogpile.cache, with the following
 behaviors: